gtaws/ProtectWithWAF/lab2/Lab2.md

 ![](.//media/image2.png)

+Now you'll configure Web ACL logging functionality.

+3. Open "Logging" tab of the WAF-automation Web ACL and click "Edit".

+4. Choose Kinesis Data Firehose stream created by waf-automation CloudFormation template.

+5. Don't add "Redacted Fields" and click "Create".

-3. RDP to the Attacker Windows instance and run BOT1 Jmeter scenario to generate data flowing to Kinesis Data Firehose and then to ElasticSearch domain.
+6. RDP to the Attacker Windows instance and run BOT1 Jmeter scenario to generate data flowing to Kinesis Data Firehose and then to ElasticSearch domain.

-4. Wait for a couple of minutes till WAF logs will get to the ElasticSearch domain, then click on the "Discover" menu and define an index pattern as *awswaf-\** and click "Next step":
+7. Wait for a couple of minutes till WAF logs will get to the ElasticSearch domain, then click on the "Discover" menu and define an index pattern as *awswaf-\** and click "Next step":

 > ![](.//media/image3.png)
 >

-5. Choose timestamp as a Filter and click "Create index pattern"
+8. Choose timestamp as a Filter and click "Create index pattern"

 ![](.//media/image4.png)

-6. Now you're able to run searches through your logs by going into the Discover tab in Kibana.
+9. Now you're able to run searches through your logs by going into the Discover tab in Kibana.
 For example, you can look for specific HTTP headers, query strings, or source IP addresses:

 > Now upload visualizations and a dashboard.
 You can always customize
 > them or create your visualizations as required.

-7. Go to "Management" menu and click "Advanced".
+10. Go to "Management" menu and click "Advanced".
 Search for the the defaultindex and copy and save the default index id value:

 > ![](.//media/image5.png)
 >

-8. Open kibana-configruation.json file from the config directory on Github, and replace the
+11. Open kibana-configruation.json file from the config directory on Github, and replace the
     _YOUR_ES_INDEX_ value
     with the one saved above.
 Please do it everywhere in the file.

-9. Save the file.
+12. Save the file.

-10. Go to "Saved Objects" tab, click "Import" and upload the modified kibana-configruation.json file.
+13. Go to "Saved Objects" tab, click "Import" and upload the modified kibana-configruation.json file.
 Click "Yes" for the overwrite question.

-11. You'll see your dashboard and visualizations have been uploaded
+14. You'll see your dashboard and visualizations have been uploaded
     successfully:

 > ![](.//media/image6.png)
 >

-12. Navigate to the "Dashboard" menu and choose "WAF" dashboard you just uploaded.
+15. Navigate to the "Dashboard" menu and choose "WAF" dashboard you just uploaded.

-**Step 4: Use ElasticSearch Service with Kibana for WAF monitoring and forensics**
+**Step 3: Use ElasticSearch Service with Kibana for WAF monitoring and forensics**

 1. On the Attacker Windows instance, check if BOT1 Jmeter scenario is still running.
 Re-start it if needed to generate more data for this exercise.